Deerhoof: Reconfiguration

 Matsuzaki, Saunier, and Dieterich began a new recording as a trio.
-They recorded mostly in Dieterich's bedroom and mixed it on the band's laptop in hotel rooms during tours with Radiohead, the Flaming Lips, and Beck.
-Some material was from the "Heaven and Earth Magic" soundtrack, some was completely orchestral (without drums or guitars), and one song ("Matchbook Seeks Maniac") was created specifically for the end credits of a Hollywood film.
+They recorded mostly in Dieterich's bedroom and mixed on the band's laptop in hotel rooms during tours with Radiohead, the Flaming Lips, and Beck.
+Some material was from the "Heaven and Earth Magic" soundtrack, some was completely orchestral (without drums or guitars), and one song ("Matchbook Seeks Maniac") was specifically created for a Hollywood film's end credits.
 The album was highly praised in Pitchfork and Rolling Stone.

 By January 2008 Deerhoof became a quartet again with the addition of the Flying Luttenbachers/Gorge Trio/XBXRX guitarist and longtime friend Ed Rodriguez.
 That summer Deerhoof released the song "Fresh Born" online as sheet music only, anticipating similar experiments by Beck and Blur by several years.
-Fans recorded and uploaded their own versions of the song to a special site, before anyone outside the band had heard Deerhoof's own version.
-The October 2008s album Offend Maggie received critical praise from VH1, NPR, Entertainment Weekly, Alternative Press, The Guardian, and Mojo.
+Fans recorded and uploaded their own versions of the song to a website before anyone outside the band had heard Deerhoof's version.
+The October 2008 album Offend Maggie was praised by VH1, NPR, Entertainment Weekly, Alternative Press, The Guardian, and Mojo.

 In April 2010 Deerhoof curated the Belgian music festival Sonic City, inviting an eclectic array of European acts including The Go!
 Team, Paolo Pandolfo, and sitting in with the Belgian punk band the Kids.
-Then in April and July 2010, Deerhoof and Xiu Xiu joined to perform Joy Division's album Unknown Pleasures live at the Donaufestival in Austria, and at Brooklyn's Williamsburg Waterfront.
+In April and July 2010, Deerhoof and Xiu Xiu joined to perform Joy Division's album Unknown Pleasures live at the Donaufestival in Austria and at Brooklyn's Williamsburg Waterfront.